 Originally from the film of the same name, the iconic piece peaked at 12 back in 1981.

 New Order ft John Barnes - World in Motion

 If it had always been your dream to see ex-England footballer John Barnes rapping, then your admittedly strange dreams came true back in 1990.
-Barnesy got busy with the MCing New Order's World in Motion, the official soundtrack for England's 1990 World Cup campaign.
+Barnesy got busy with the MCing on New Order's World in Motion, the official soundtrack for England's 1990 World Cup campaign.
 The song performed much better than the England team did, giving New Order their only Number 1 single.

 Elbow - One Day Like This

 There was a lot of music linked to the London 2012 Olympics, but the song that charted highest after the closing ceremony was Emeli Sande's Read All About It, Pt.
 III. which hit Number 3.
 Close behind was Elbow's One Day Like This, which shot up to 4 to give them their only Top 10 after Guy Garvey's band performed it during the final parade at the Olympic Park.
 Interestingly, Elbow had composed the official theme for BBC's Olympic coverage that year.

 Kate Bush also returned to the Top 10 that week after getting in the sporting spirit.
 Click here to look back at that post-Olympics chart.